cmake-basis/BASIS/data/template-1.4/README.txt

 DOCUMENTATION
 =============

-  See the user manual ("<project> User Manual.pdf" or "UserManual.pdf") for details on the software and an example application of how to apply the software tools provided by this package.
+  See the software manual for details on the software including a demonstration of how to apply the software tools provided by this package.